Southwesterncon: 1966–1971: Southwesterncons I–VI

 Meanwhile, in March 1967, Oklahoma-based comics enthusiasts Bart Bush, Paul McSpadden, John Wooley, and others had founded the Oklahoma Alliance of Fans (OAF) in an Oklahoma City garage.
 OAF joined the Southwesterncon "team" in 1970, as explained by OAF-co-founder Bart Bush.
-"Dallas announced that it was bidding to host the 1973 World Science Fiction Convention, so it didn’t want to do the Southwesterncon in 1970.
-That’s when OAF stepped forward to do the 1970 con.
-Dallas put their support behind us, as did Houston, who didn’t want to do the con in two successive years."
+"Dallas announced that it was bidding to host the 1973 World Science Fiction Convention, so it didn't want to do the Southwesterncon in 1970.
+That's when OAF stepped forward to do the 1970 con.
+Dallas put their support behind us, as did Houston, who didn't want to do the con in two successive years."

 The third leg of Southwesterncon, officially dubbed "Multicon 70," was held at the Skirvan Hotel in Oklahoma City on June 19–21, 1970.
 Don Maris and Robert A. Brown of OAF acted as convention chairs.
 Buster Crabbe was the guest of honor and Reed Crandall was the guest speaker.
 Other guests included Jim Harmon.
 The show featured an exhibition of the world's largest private collection of Frank Frazetta's art.

-Complete serials shown included Drums of Fu Manchu (1940), the The Phantom Creeps (1939), Mars Attacks the World (a 1938 Flash Gordon adventure), and a Buck Rogers serial; films included The Road to Yesterday (1925), King Kong (1933), The Shadow Strikes (1937), Freaks (1932), and Siegfried (1924).
+Complete serials shown included Drums of Fu Manchu (1940), The Phantom Creeps (1939), Mars Attacks the World (a 1938 Flash Gordon adventure), and a Buck Rogers serial; films included The Road to Yesterday (1925), King Kong (1933), The Shadow Strikes (1937), Freaks (1932), and Siegfried (1924).

 Among the 511 attendees was G. B. Love.
 The teenage comics dealer Bud Plant drove from San Diego to attend the show; he was nearly arrested for selling "pornography" due to the underground comix he displayed at his table.